Soldiers kill 3 bandits, recover weapons in Plateau – The Sun Nigeria

 Molly Kilete, Abuja

-The Defence Headquarters said soldiers on anti-banditry operations in the north west and north central have killed 3 suspected kidnappers and recovered several arms and ammunitions.
+The Defence Headquarters said soldiers on anti-banditry operations in the North West and North Central have killed three suspected kidnappers and recovered several arms and ammunition.

-Coordinator Defence Media Operations Major General Major-General John Enenche said: “In continuation of intensive clearance operations under Operation ACCORD aimed at curtailing the activities of bandits and other criminals in the North West and North Central region, troops under Operation SAFE HAVEN have neutralized 3 kidnappers during a commando operation at Qua’an Pan LGA of Plateau state.
-The daring raid was conducted on 19 June 2020 sequel to actionable technical and human intelligence on the activities of a notorious kidnap kingpin at Pialat hotel Kwa in Qua’an Pan LGA of Plateau state.
-Troops overwhelmed the suspects who opened fire on them, with superior fire power, neutralizing 3 bandits while others escaped with gun shot wounds.
-Troops recovered one Barreta pistol, one single barrel gun, 2 fabricated pistols, 4 rounds of 9mm ammunition, 3 rounds of 7.62mm special ammunition, 4 cartridges, one motorcycle and one techno phone.
+Coordinator, Defence Media Operations, Major General Major-General John Enenche who addressed journalists said: “In continuation of intensive clearance operations under Operation ACCORD aimed at curtailing the activities of bandits and other criminals in the North West and North Central regions, troops under Operation SAFE HAVEN have neutralised three kidnappers during a commando operation at Qua’an Pan LGA of Plateau State.
+The daring raid was conducted on 19 June 2020 sequel to actionable technical and human intelligence on the activities of a notorious kidnap kingpin at Pialat Hotel, Kwa in Qua’an Pan LGA of Plateau State.
+Troops overwhelmed the suspects with superior firepower, neutralising three bandits while others escaped with gunshot wounds.
+Troops recovered one Barreta pistol, one single- barrel gun, two fabricated pistols, four rounds of 9mm ammunition, three rounds of 7.62mm special ammunition, four cartridges, one motorcycle, and one Tecno phone.

-“In a related development, still on 19 June 2020, troops in collaboration with local vigilante rescued a herder one Salisu Abdullahi who went missing while grazing around Bakin Rafi at Gidan Ado general area in Riyom LGA.
-The herder was duly evacuated to hospital for prompt medical attention.
+“In a related development, still on 19 June 2020, troops in collaboration with local vigilante rescued a herder, one Salisu Abdullahi, who went missing while grazing around Bakin Rafi at Gidan Ado general area in Riyom LGA.
+The herder was duly evacuated to the hospital for prompt medical attention.

-“Furthermore, on same 19 June 2020, troops arrested a suspected kidnapper, one Alhaji Idris around Hawan-Kibo general area in Riyom LGA while 4 other suspected kidnappers were apprehended in connection with the kidnap of one Mr Abdullahi Abdullahi at Kwahas-Lahir area in Mangu LGA of Plateau state.
-All the suspects have been handed over to relevant civil authorities for further invesigation and prosecution.

-“Additionally, as part of Operation ACCORD Civil-Military Cooperation activities, Headquaters Operation SAFE HAVEN distributed relief materials to residents of Daffo district and Kuba village in Barkin Ladi LGA of the state.
-This was aimed at cushioning the economic hardship caused by the COVID-19 pandemic.

 Leave a Reply